Zamoskvoretskaya line

-The Zamoskvoretskaya line (Замоскворе́цкая ли́ния, [zəməskvɐˈrʲɛtskəjə ˈlʲinʲɪjə]), formerly Gorkovsko–Zamoskvoretskaya (Го́рьковско-Замоскворе́цкая) (Line 2), is a line of the Moscow Metro.
-Opened in 1938, chronologically it became the third line.
+The Zamoskvoretskaya line (Замоскворе́цкая ли́ния, [zəməskvɐˈrʲɛtskəjə ˈlʲinʲɪjə]), formerly Gorkovsko–Zamoskvoretskaya (Го́рьковско-Замоскворе́цкая) (Line 2; Green Line), is a line of the Moscow Metro in the Moscow Oblast of Russia.
+Opened in 1938, chronologically it became the third line in the metro system despite being labeled second.
 There are 24 stations on the Zamoskvoretskaya line, and it spans 42.8 km, roughly crossing Moscow in a north–south direction.
 A normal trip along the entire line takes 55 minutes, with the trains on the line averaging 42 km/h.
 While most of the line is underground, there are some pockets of surface-level or above-ground track, mainly at the point where the line crosses the Moskva River.
-The line contains many examples of original Moscow Metro architecture, and contains arguably the most photographed station on the entire network: Mayakovskaya.
+Many of the line's stations are renowned for their grand interiors and intricate architectural features and have been classified as objects of cultural heritage.

 History

 The first stage of the line followed Moscow's busiest transport artery the Leningradsky Prospekt or as it moves into the centre the Tverskaya Street (formally Gorkovskaya hence the original name), and connected the northwestern districts of Aeroport and Begovoy along with the Belorussky Rail Terminal with the city centre in 1938.

-The second stage, construction of which was uninterrupted during the war, opened in 1943 and followed the Red Square south under the Moskva River into the dense district of Zamoskvorechye (hence the name) and then onto the Paveletsky Rail Terminal and more significantly the Stalin Factory (ZiS) in the Southeast of Moscow.
+The second stage, construction of which continued uninterrupted during the World War II, opened in 1943 and followed the Red Square south under the Moskva River into the dense district of Zamoskvorechye (hence the current name) and then onto the Paveletsky Rail Terminal and more significantly the Stalin Factory (ZiS) in the southeast of Moscow.

 Several more extensions were to take place including the northern one following the Leningrad Highway and the Moscow Canal into the Northern River Port in 1964.
-A southern one in 1969 passed the Nagatino industrial district and the Kolomenskoye park, the rest of the extension went into the future Kakhovskaya line.
-In 1984 a third extension commenced in two stages to the southeast past the Tsaritsyno park and into the Orekhovo-Borisovo housing massifs.
+In 1969, the line was extended south towards Nagatino industrial district and the Kolomenskoye park, ultimately reaching Chertanovo Severnoye.
+In 1979, Tverskaya station was opened on the central segment of Zamoskvoretskaya line, linking it to Tagansko-Krasnopresnenskaya line and later Serpukhovsko-Timiryazevskaya line via transfers to Pushkinskaya and Chekhovskaya stations, respectively.

+In 1984, a third southeastern extension connected Kashirskaya station with Tsaritsyno park and into the Orekhovo-Borisovo housing massifs, while the previously built branch towards Chertanovo became a separate Kakhovskaya line.
 A flooded tunnel, however forced the new branch to close a day after and for the next two and a half months.
 In late 1985 the second stage was completed, reaching a length of 36.9 kilometres with 20 stations and a daily passenger traffic of 1.8 million people.
+Since the extension of 1984, the line has mostly remained intact throughout the years besides the construction of Alma-Atinskaya and Tekhnopark stations in the south in 2012–2014 as well as the construction of Khovrino and Belomorskaya stations in the north in 2017–2018.